 �1500 - New Hire Bonus

-- To keep the patient at the centre of care, ensuring patient and carer participation in decision making.
+- Keeping the patient at the centre of care, ensuring patient and carer participation in decision making

-- To provide a high standard of nursing intervention within a patient's own home this includes lone working, referring to specialist and advanced practitioners as needed.
+- Providing a high standard of nursing intervention within a patient's own home, with access to Specialist and Advanced Practitioners when required

-- Will be expected to work as part of a 24/7 service
+- Working as part of a 24/7 service and multidisciplinary team

 Cambridgeshire & Peterborough NHS Foundation Trust is a health & social care organisation dedicated to providing high quality care with compassion to improve the health & wellbeing of the people we care for, as well as supporting & empowering them to lead a fulfilling life.